gravitational/teleport/examples/chart/README.md

-When using a Teleport provided values.yaml file from one of the above Helm Charts with a Helm Chart from the Teleport Helm Repo, please ensure you are on the most recent major release branch. (e.g. branch/v8).
-Using a values.yaml from the master branch may cause compatability issues.
+When using a Teleport provided `values.yaml` file from one of the above Helm Charts with a Helm Chart from the Teleport Helm Repo, please ensure you are on the most recent major release branch. (e.g. `branch/v8`).
+Using a `values.yaml` from the master branch may cause compatibility issues.